open-life-science/open-life-science.github.io/nasa/index.md

 | **Expert consultation**  | 1 expert:group project | X | X | X | X | X |   |   |
 | **Reflection & implementation** | Self-led by participants <br>- optional assignments <br>- prep for final presentations | X | X | X | X | X |  |

-The expected time committment for this training is 4 h per week.
+The expected time commitment for this training is 4 h per week.
 We plan to run **five cohorts per year**.
 We will run a pilot cohort in early 2024.

 # Join us